 C+L+D), or you have to make a very arbitrary decision about what lives where.

 That is where the idea of composition instead of inheritance comes into play.
 Instead of building agents into a rigid dependency tree like that, we define components that can or can't do certain things.
 Rust has an elegant

 Trait system to deal with this.
 I tried to emulate that to a certain degree, though it was a bit harder to do that in Python.
 The idea is that an

 Engine that does all of the reasoning, while the

 Agent itself only has to deal with the communication.
 We can then build different

-This part is a bit of an extension to the previous point, but because of the kinds of comparisons that I wanted to do, I also wanted to make sure that it was as easy as possible to create new kinds of agents with different kinds of properties.
-This is fairly well achieved by the use of the composition.
-If someone wants to make another type of agent all they have to do is provide an implementation for the
+This part is a bit of an extension to the previous point, but because of the kinds of comparisons that I wanted to do, I also wanted to make sure that it was as easy as possible to create new types of agents with different kinds of properties.
+If someone wants to make another type of agent, all they have to do is provide an implementation for the

-While I think PyNeg is a really solid foundation, the work at the moment isn't all that interesting itself.
+While I think PyNeg is an excellent foundation, the work at the moment isn't all that interesting itself.
 It only supports atomic constraints (which if you want to learn more about you can do so at either the Pyneg documentation or my paper).
 The easiest avenues for extension would be either more complicated constraints and the machinery to reason about them, a probabilistic environment to take better advantage of ProbLog, or the exploration of non-linear scenarios.

 I've toyed with the idea of reimplementing this library in Rust as a Kata.
-Especially because that could reduce the communication overhead, and streamline a lot of the communication code due to its stellar type system.
-Besides, Rust is very fast and has a good Python FFI and those two things are big boons if you're running large simulations for statistical benchmarks.
+Mainly because that could reduce the communication overhead, and streamline a lot of the communication code due to its stellar type system.
+Besides, Rust is fast and has a good Python FFI and those two things are big boons if you're running extensive simulations for statistical benchmarks.
 However, there is no ETA on that as of the time of writing.